What are the three DWI Detection Phases?

 |4.||The person puts foot down during the test.||The person puts his foot down one or more times before the 30 seconds expire.|

-DUI Defense: Breathalyzer and Blood Alcohol Tests
+DUI Breathalyzer and DWI Blood Alcohol Tests.

 Unfortunately, police routinely arrest drivers for failing SFSTs.
 This brings us to our final stage in the DUI-arrest process–the breath or blood test.